How to Learn New Facts Without Feeling Like You Are Studying

 Many people believe the Great Wall can be seen from the Moon, but that is a popular myth.
 From that far away, it is far too narrow to spot without help.

-When you learn new facts, try to connect them to a story, a myth, a person, a place, or a surprising detail.
-This makes memory improvement much easier.
+Now the fact has a twist.
+It corrects a common belief, and your brain tends to remember surprising details better.
+When you learn new facts, connect them to a story, a myth, a person, a place, or a surprising detail.

 Use the “One Fact, One Connection” Rule

 A fact becomes stronger in your memory when it connects to something you already know.
+For every new fact, make one simple connection.

 Example 1